denten-books/plain-text/0-intro.md

 # Computational Poetics: An Introduction

-*Plain Text* is a book about literary devices.
-It concerns the nature of digital inscription---the material trace that gives rise to literary phenomena, and, more broadly to all other cultural artifacts in which the computer mediates.
-Today we find ourselves in an unprecedented, since the Middle Ages, position of selective illiteracy and *asemiosis*: the loss of signification.
-Many contemporary texts---like poems inscribed into bacteria and encrypted software---exist simply beyond the reach of human senses.[^ln-dna] Other forms of writing are illegible in ways that prevent access or comprehension.
-Increasingly, we write not in the sense of making marks on paper but in simulation.
-The key press leaves a trace in computer memory, which then appears on the screen as its representation.
-There, the trace is visible but ephemeral.
-On disk, the mark endures in a form legible only to those who possess the specialized tools and the training necessary to decipher it.
-A vibrant discursive practice of textual exegesis---commentary, interpretation, dialog---is crucial to whatever political ideals that demand an engaged populace.
-Codes embody governance through explicit instruction.
-It stands to reason that to retain the civic potential for critique---to speak truth to power---one must be able to perceive its codification.
-Traditional literary theory must therefore connect to the material contexts of textual production which emanate from the fields of computer science and software engineering.
-Conversely, a tighter coupling with the critical tradition in the humanities reveals the often occluded political implications of technological progress, which so often appears in the guise of the apolitical.
-To create a novel algorithm that predicts crime by analyzing social media, for example, is also to invite the dystopian possibility of thought and language policing, unless, that is, such algorithms remain firmly in public view and under continual scrutiny.

-[^ln-dna]: See @bok_xenotext:_2015 and @bok_xenotext_2011: "I have been striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called Deinococcus radiodurans---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."

 While I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
 A pleasant female voice announces also "low battery."
 This is, I learn, a precaution stipulated